 Fundamentals

-These examples are all done via motorcortex-python.
+These examples all use motorcortex-python.

 pip install motorcortex-python

-Connecting to Motorcortex Applications
+Connecting to Motorcortex applications

 Motorcortex-python applications connect to Motorcortex applications using WebSockets.
 After establishing a connection the client application can request the parameter tree from the server and get/set parameter values or subscribe to data streams.
-This is the bases for all Motorcortex-python applications.
+This is the basis for all Motorcortex-python applications.
 They can be used to control robots, log data, run tests etc. and is as flexible as the Motorcortex platform itself.

+The following code example shows how to connect to a Motorcortex application.
+Make sure to change the IP_ADDRESS, PATH_TO_CERTIFICATE, LOGIN and PASSWORD variables to match your setup.
 (In previous versions of the motorcortex-python library, the IP_ADDRESS required the port numbers, but this is no longer necessary as the library automatically uses the correct ports.)

 # import the motorcortex library